domingoj/talk-now/README.md

 # talk-now
-A web application for hassle-free video call &amp; chat thru the browser.
+*In Progress* A real time web application for hassle-free video call &amp; chat in the browser.